gikonekos/Space-Panicco-Archive/README.md

 | Neko Project II x64 | MS-DOS 3.30 |
 | Neko Project 21/W x64 | MS-DOS 6.20 |

+### Disk Image Format

+The primary floppy disk image preserved in this archive is:

+panic24.hdm

+D88 format was also tested, but the available converted image showed compatibility problems in some emulators and mounting tools.

+For reliability, the HDM image is therefore used as the preserved disk image for this archive.

 ---

 ## Audio System